 A digitally literate pupil is a pupil who is confident to use technology.
 They are not intimidated by new technological advances even when faced with something totally unfamiliar.
 They understand how to communicate with others across a wide range of media and are able to interrogate information from a variety of sources to ensure its reliability and coherence.

 Collaborative pupils work effectively with each other to solve problems and create new knowledge.
 They have the skills to reason with each other and reach a consensus even when they hold strong opinions of their own.
 They appreciate the skills of others, celebrate diversity, and identify ways to work together which utilise the team’s strengths.

 Intellectually curious pupils are pupils who appreciate the benefits of exploring areas of knowledge with which they have previously been unfamiliar.
 They do not wait for their teachers to tell them the answers but instead will find a reward in discovering the answers for themselves.
 They go beyond the minimum requirement of their course by questioning, exploring, experimenting and researching.

 Creative pupils use their imagination and skills of visualisation and intuition to make connections and to come up with new ideas.
 They are pupils who can challenge the status quo and think ‘outside the box’.
 A creative pupil will not simply adopt the views and ideas of others.
 Instead, they will experiment with new concepts, new knowledge and new technologies and reframe the world in a way that is appropriate for their own generation.

-Problem solving is a key skill required of all proactive learners.
-Pupils will be able to think analytically and creatively about the problems they face, identify key issues, and offer solutions which may go beyond the obvious.
-They will have the tenacity to persist even when they struggle to find an answer and they will be reflective when considering the views and opinions of others in order to reach a suitable resolution.
+Problem-solving is a key skill required of all proactive learners.
+Pupils will be able to think analytically and creatively about the problems they face, identify key issues, and offer solutions that may go beyond the obvious.
+They will have the tenacity to persist even when they struggle to find an answer, and they will be reflective when considering the views and opinions of others in order to reach a suitable resolution